Christmas Recipes

 How to decorate Christmas cookies?

 You can always practice icing on a piece of parchment paper to test the consistency and to practice your decorating.
 You can even scrape the designs back into your bowl to avoid wasting!
-Lots more cookie decorating tips in the pink tip box here.
+Lots more cookie decorating tips in the tip box (above the recipe) here.